From Mass-Shell Factorisation to Spin: An Attempt at a Matrix-Valued Liouville Framework for Relativistic Classical and Quantum Phase-Spacetime: Free particle Relativistic Liouville equation and the spinor-matrix distribution function

+Because the relativistic Liouville equation is formulated on phase space with canonical variables we cannot express the Hamiltoian as $H=\gamma mc^2$ we must instead express it in terms of the canonical position and momentum.
+From the mass shell condition

+it is usual to write the Hamiltonian as but this excludes negative energy solutions and violates condition C1.
+To find a Hamiltonian consistent with C1 and C2 we will follow Dirac and seek some constants $\{\gamma^\mu\}$ such that

-for some constants $\{\gamma^\mu\}$.
-In 3+1 dimensions, the minimal Clifford algebra representation has dimension $4\times4$.
+In $3+1$ dimensions, the minimal Clifford algebra representation has dimension $4\times4$.
 If one wants to factorize the above expression a linear \emph{4-component} structure is forced.
-The solution that Dirac found in relativistic quantum mechanics, where these $\gamma^\mu$ are the same $\gamma$-matrices of tat work is also a solution here (the $p_i$ do not need to be operators to force the same solution).
+The solution that Dirac found in relativistic quantum mechanics, where these $\gamma^\mu$ are the same $\gamma$-matrices of that work is also a solution here (the $p_i$ do not need to be operators to force the same matrix outcome).
 Inspired by the Dirac equation we might look for an equation of the form

 Writing $p_{0}=\Ham/c$ and multiplying on the left by $\gamma^{0}$ gives

 with